 CNRS UMR 8243, Université Paris Diderot - Paris 7, Case 7014

 75205 Paris Cedex 13

 I am a post-doctoral researcher in the combinatorics group of IRIF.
 I am supported by the ERC Starting Grant CombiTop: New Interactions of Combinatorics through Topological Expansions, awarded to my mentor Guillaume Chapuy.
 In 2017 I got my PhD at the University of Minnesota, under the supervision of Vic Reiner.
 You can call me 'Theo'.
+I am currently (Fall 2019) in the job market, you can read my research statement here.
 If you are looking for my cousin, the physicist Theodosios G. Douvropoulos, you should look here.